Get all your news in one place.

 Dragons flying toward King's Landing in Game of Thrones season 8.
 (Image credit: Courtesy of HBO)

-Also, for anyone confused about "A Song of Ice and Fire" being mentioned in throughout House of the Dragon: Upon being named heir, Rhaenyra learns a secret passed down through Targaryen rulers.
-Rather than ambition, Aegon I's conquer of Westeros was spurred by a dream where he foresaw the end of men.
+Also, for anyone confused about "A Song of Ice and Fire" being mentioned throughout House of the Dragon: Upon being named heir, Rhaenyra learns a secret passed down through Targaryen rulers.
+Rather than ambition, Aegon I's conquest of Westeros was spurred by a dream where he foresaw the end of men.
 Per the dream, a terrible winter would come to the distant North, bringing a force that would destroy the world of the living.

 That dream prophesied the coming of the White Walkers and the second Long Night, with Aegon passing down the solution that all of Westeros must unite for the force to be defeated.
 Centuries later, his prophecy eventually came true with the events of Game of Thrones.

-King Jaehaerys I (Michael Carter)
+King Jaehaerys I (deceased)

 King Jaehaerys I and his royal court on House of the Dragon.
 (Image credit: Ollie Upton/HBO)

-Alyssa Targaryen (Emeline Lambert)
+Alyssa Targaryen (deceased)

-Saera Targaryen
+Saera Targaryen (deceased)

-Though she doesn't appear in House of the Dragon, Saera Targaryen plays an important role in the Blacks' season 2 mission to find more dragonriders.
+Though she doesn't appear in House of the Dragon, Saera Targaryen played an important role in the Blacks' season 2 mission to find more dragonriders.
 In episode 7, Hugh Hammer reveals that his mother was Saera, the notorious, trouble-making ninth child of Jaehaerys I and his wife Alysanne.
 During her eventful life, she had multiple lovers, hosted sex parties, stole a dragon when her father put her under house arrest, and later fled to Lys to become a sex worker instead of being forced to become a Silent Sister.
 One of her bastard children, Hugh Hammer, eventually claims the dragon Vermithor in HotD.

 'House of the Dragon' Era - Adults

-Princess Rhaenys (Eve Best)
+Princess Rhaenys (deceased)

-King Viserys I (Paddy Considine)
+King Viserys I (deceased)

-"The Young King" Viserys, the fifth Targaryen king of the Seven Kingdoms, also ruled for peace.
+"The Young King," Viserys, the fifth Targaryen king of the Seven Kingdoms, also ruled for peace.
 His reign was the height of the Targaryens' power, with the family and their dragons thriving along with the realm.
-Viserys married his cousin Aemma Arryn at an early age and they had one surviving daughter, Rhaenyra.
+Viserys married his cousin Aemma Arryn at an early age, and they had one surviving daughter, Rhaenyra.
 Aemma was pregnant with a second child in the HotD series premiere, with Viserys expecting a son, but neither mother nor son survived labor.

 Thanks to the machinations of Otto Hightower, Hand of the King, Viserys ended up marrying Alicent Hightower as his second wife.
 The couple has four children, and Viserys lived to become an old king with many illnesses.
 He died of leprosy at the end of season 1, episode 8, and he's best known by the moniker Viserys the Peaceful.

-Queen Aemma (Sian Brooke)
+Queen Aemma (deceased)

-Prince Daemon (Matt Smith)
+Prince Daemon

 Known as "The Rogue Prince," Daemon is the younger brother of King Viserys and started HotD season 1 as the presumed heir.
 He's an arrogant hothead who believes he would be a better king than his brother.
 (To be fair, he seems to think he would be better than anyone.)
 He has many friends (especially among the City Watch) and enemies (especially Ser Otto Hightower).
 In the HotD premiere, he was unhappily married to Rhea Royce of the Vale, and he had a mistress named Mysaria (Sonoya Mizuno).